thomaskuestner/GadgetronControl/readme.md

-This a user interface for interacting with the Gadgetron-Framework.
-We hope it will help your daily work and your are welcome for improve the system.
+A user interface for interacting with the <a href="https://github.com/gadgetron/gadgetron">Gadgetron Framework</a>.
+We hope it assissts you in your daily work and you are welcome to further enhance the system.

-It's implemented with Node.js on the server-side and Backbone on the client.
+It is implemented with Node.js on the server-side and a Backbone on the client-side.

 Prerequesits are the following tools.
-Please set the PATH variables for them so this software can find theme.
+Please set the PATH variables so that the GadgetronControl can find them.

 1. [siemens_to_ismrmrd](https://github.com/ismrmrd/siemens_to_ismrmrd)
 2. [gadgetron_ismrmrd_client](https://github.com/gadgetron/gadgetron-python-ismrmrd-client)
 3. [gadgetron](https://github.com/gadgetron/gadgetron)
 4. [nodejs](https://nodejs.org/en/)
 5. [npm](https://www.npmjs.com/)
-6. [hdfview](https://support.hdfgroup.org/products/java/hdfview/) (than you can locally start hdfview from the UI)
+6. [hdfview](https://support.hdfgroup.org/products/java/hdfview/) (allows you a local preview of the images)

 For installation and startup you can use the following script.
-You can reach the UI then under http://localhost:3000:
+The UI is then reached under http://localhost:3000:

 ```bash
 # start gadgetron in background and write pipeline